A VAE Approach to Sample Multivariate Extremes: Data Sets

 \subsection{Danube River Network Discharge Measurements}

-The upper Danube basin is an European river network which drainage basin covers a large part of Austria, Switzerland and of the south of Germany.
-Figure \ref{fig: Danube} shows the topography of the Danube basin as well as the locations of the 31 stations at which daily measurements of river discharge are available for a 50 years time window.
+The Danube upper basin is a European river network which drainage basin covers a large part of Austria, Switzerland and southern Germany.
+Figure \ref{fig: Danube} shows the topography of the Danube basin as well as the locations of the 31 stations at which daily measurements of river discharge are available for a 50-year time period.
 Danube river network data set is available from the Bavarian Environmental Agency at \url{http://www.gkd.bayern.de}.
-As river discharges usually exhibit heavy-tailed distribution, this data set have been extensively studied in the community of multivariate extremes \citep[see, e.g.][]{ref31,ref32}.
-We consider measurements from a subset of $5$ stations (red triangles in Figure \ref{fig: Danube}) from which we want to sample.
+As river discharges usually exhibit heavy-tailed distribution, this data set have been extensively studied in the community of multivariate extremes \citep[see, e.g.][]{ref32,ref31}.
+We consider measurements from a subset of five stations, numbered 23 to 27 (red triangles in Figure \ref{fig: Danube}), from which we aim to generate new realistic observations.